Holger Apfel: Resignation

 On 19 December 2013, he resigned with immediate effect from his leadership positions at both the national and the state level.
 Media outlets initially reported that Apfel was in poor health and suffering from "burnout syndrome".

 Three days after the announcement, the party presidium held an emergency meeting to discuss rumours about Apfel's private life.
 It subsequently issued a statement asserting that Apfel "has not yet refuted ongoing allegations concerning past transgressions".
 Amid the threat of an expulsion proceeding, Apfel resigned from the party entirely on 24 December.

 Apfel resigned from his seat in the Saxon Parliament on 17 January 2014.

 Personal life

 Apfel was married to Jasmin Apfel (born 1983), formerly the head of the NPD women's organisation, Ring Nationaler Frauen.
 They have three children.
 In 2012, the couple separated and Jasmin Apfel announced that she had resigned from both the RNF and the NPD.
 However, Apfel announced later that year that the couple were once again together.
 In March 2017 it was reported that Jasmin Apfel and her husband had separated, and that she had renounced right-wing extremism.

-It was reported in May 2014 that Apfel and his wife had begun operating a local restaurant on the island of Majorca.
+It was reported in May 2014 that Apfel and his wife had begun operating a local restaurant on the island of Mallorca.